scailo/ts-sdk/docs/classes/GenericInventory.md

 • `Optional` **metadata**: [`EmployeeMetadata`](EmployeeMetadata.md)

-Stores the metadata of this product
+Stores the metadata of this inventory item

 **`Generated`**